Cuis-Smalltalk/Learning-Cuis/SamplePackage4.md

 ![Cuis Window](SamplePkg/Sample-Package-070.png)

-However, if we change the font now the window does not look so good.
+However, if we change the font now, the window does not look so good.

 ![Cuis Window](SamplePkg/Sample-Package-071.png)

 To fix this, we need to look at how fonts are updated when the font preference changes.